 Describe network hardware to include their uses and complications.
 Create a network topology.
 Conduct analysis using NetFlow and tools.
 Conduct analysis using non-Wireshark tools.

 Identify Snort rule options.
 Identify Surricata options.
 Create Snort signatures.

-Jessica Hays is a Technical Instructor at Mandiant.
+Jessica Hays is a Technical Instructor at Mandiant, a FireEye company.
 With 13 years of experience in the cybersecurity field, she has worked in a variety of capacities, including incident response and handling, but is currently specializing in cybersecurity awareness through proactive measures and threat intelligence.
 During her career, she has worked with multiple Fortune 500 and 1000 companies, along with various U.S. Government intelligence agencies.